Exploring the Scents of Common Herbs

 Sage – A popular herb around the holidays.
 It reminds you of Thanksgiving and Christmas when you smell that earthy eucalyptus, cedar, and mint scent.

-Dill – It has a sort of a grassy smell and taste when added to seafood and sauces.
+Dill – It has a sort of grassy smell and taste when added to seafood and sauces.
 It makes great pickles, too.

 Thyme – You can detect a hint of mint and citrus in the dishes spiced with it.